🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The bar chart below shows numbers of seals, whales and dolphins recorded in the Gormez Straits from 2006 to 2018.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
-Write at least 150 words.
+The bar chart below shows the percentage of the population accessing weather forecasts through various sources in 2007, 2009, and 2011.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

 See All